basil08/basil08.github.io/content/watchlog.md

 Not to mention that they ended on an incredibly realist note - it's pretty hard to change the world.

+Instances of realism that are just *chef's kiss*:
+1. The actual optimal tip-to-tip efficiency paper
+2. The github page of the girl is _real_.

 {{</ds>}}

 56. {{<ds sum="Life in a Metro | Anurag Basu | 2007">}}